joysofcode/enterprise-stack/README.md

 ## Setup

-Install the dependencies.
+📦️ Install the project dependencies.

 ```bash
 npm i
 ```

-Set your environment variables inside `.env` (rename `.env.example` to `.env`).
+⚙️ Rename `.env.example` to `.env` and set your environment variables inside.

 ```shell
 DATABASE_URL="file:./dev.db"
 ```

-You can change the database schema inside `prisma/schema.prisma` and then create the `prisma/dev.db` database from your schema.
+📜 Create the database and generate the Prisma client from your Prisma schema.

 ```bash
 npx prisma db push
 ```

+This is great for trying things out but you can use [Prisma migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) for production.

-You can run `npx prisma studio` to look at your database.
+You can change the database schema inside `prisma/schema.prisma` and run `npx prisma studio` to look at your database.

-Run the development server.
+💿️ Run the development server.

 ```bash
 npm run dev